-Robot vacuums that actually suck up pet hair
+Here are some robot vacuums that actually suck up pet hair

 - Small dustbin

-- Mop modes doesn't detect carpets
+- Mop mode doesn't detect carpets

-With a battery life of up to 150 minutes, this vacuum can work for long stretches and cover large areas of your home before needing a recharge.

-Best for Corners: Neato Botvac D6
+Best for corners: Neato Botvac D6

 If you own pets, then you know that fur somehow manages to ball up in the corners of your home.
-You'll notice by looking around that most robot vacuums are circular whereas the Neato Botvac D6 has a flat edge on one side.
-This allows it to dive into baseboard corners to more effectively pick up balls of fur and other litter that collect in these penned areas.
+You'll notice by looking around that most robot vacuums are circular, whereas the Neato Botvac D6 has a flat edge on one side.
+This allows it to dive into baseboard corners to pick up balls of fur and other litter that collect in these penned areas more effectively.
 It can hold up to 700mL in its dustbin, which is a little higher than average.
 You'll need to keep an eye on that dustbin since this unit doesn't let you know when it gets full.

 It features an extra-large brush to help pick up pet hair and other litter.
-It also runs longer than many other devices with the ability to clean for up to 120 minutes before needing a recharge.
-This is one of the more intelligent models as it features Wi-Fi connectivity, laser sensors, and floor mapping.
+It also runs longer than many other devices.
+This device can clean for up to 120 minutes before needing a recharge.
+It's one of the more intelligent models featuring Wi-Fi connectivity, laser sensors, and floor mapping.
 The sensors allow it to detect obstacles in its path, so it's less likely to get snagged on random items along the way.

 It can be controlled using Amazon Alexa, Google Assistant, Apple Watch, or the Neato app.
 It's definitely on the more expensive side of robot vacuums.
 But, considering all the conveniences it offers, it's a reasonable price.